carbon-design-system/carbon-website/docs/lets-encrypt.md

 After you add this record with your DNS provider, you can press enter to continue.

+**NOTE:** There may be a second or even a third challenge.
+Complete all the challenges as above before moving on.

 If everything works properly, you should see the following prompt in your
 terminal: